David2k13/antd-img-crop-cw/README.md

 ## Styles

-To prevent overwriting the custom styles to `antd`, `antd-img-crop` does not import the style files of components.
+To prevent overwriting the custom styles to `antd`, `antd-img-crop-cw` does not import the style files of components.

 Therefore, if your project configured `babel-plugin-import`, and not use `Modal` or `Slider`, you need to import the styles yourself: